top of page

 2. Polycentric Political Regimes as Infrastructures of Human Flourishing

 Given the immensely complex and multi-faceted nature of a flourishing human life, and the critical role of free choice in setting its content, it is clear that a flourishing society requires a rich and multi-dimensional ecology of organisations, institutions, and associations pursuing distinct missions and ends.
-This raises the question, which type of political regime can achieve an acceptable level of civil order, while simultaneously accommodating freedom and a reasonable degree of social differentiation?
+This raises the question, which type of political regime can achieve an acceptable type of civil order, while simultaneously accommodating freedom and a reasonable degree of social differentiation?

-• Polycentric Governance and the Good Society: A Normative and Philosophical Investigation.
-Co-edited with Pablo Paniagua.
-Forthcoming with Lexington Books. â€‹
+• Polycentric Governance and the Good Society: A Normative and Philosophical InvestigationCo-edited with Pablo Paniagua.
+Lexington Books, 2024.

 • "An Ethical Case for Bottom-Up, Polycentric Governance in a Complex Society."
 In Polycentric Governance and the Good Society, co-edited by D. Thunder and P. Paniagua.
 Forthcoming with Lexington Books.